Skip to main content

 Email

 Email is BYOD — bring your own deliverability.
 NightOwl never sends from a shared pool, which means alerts land in your team’s inbox with your domain and your reputation.
 Required fields: SMTP host, port, username, password, encryption (TLS/SSL/none), from address, from name.
 The password is encrypted in the database via Crypt and decrypted only in-memory when dispatching.
-Recipients are specified as a comma-separated list in the channel config.
-For team-wide alerts, use a distribution list (engineering@…) rather than listing individuals.
+Recipients must be existing team members of the app — the dashboard rejects addresses that aren’t in the team.
+If you need to notify an external address (an on-call alias, a PagerDuty email trigger, a Slack email relay), add that address as an invited team member first, or route through a Slack/Discord/webhook channel instead.

 Slack